nlohmann/std_json/proposal.md

 *Remarks:* The semantics of the enumerators is ascending nature.
 This will be relevant for lexicographical ordering.

-[TODO: Discuss order.
-The current order was taken from nlohmann/json and is null < boolean < number < object < array < string.
-This order is motivated by Python.]

 <a name="class-json_serializer"></a>
 ### Class Template `json_serializer`